shadowk29/BinanceBalance/README.md

 XMR,3,5

 XRP,50,5

+You will also need the config.ini file, which should be self-explanatory once opened.

 Coins which are not listed in this file will be ignored even if you hold them on Binance.